Commentary

 Beyond Good and Evil

 - Jenseits von Gut und Böse: Vorspiel einer Philosophie der Zukunft, 1886.
-Recommended translation: Beyond Good and Evil: Prelude to a Philosophy of the Future, trans.
-Walter Kaufmann, Random House, 1966.
+Recommended translation: Nietzsche, Friedrich.
+Beyond Good and Evil: Prelude to a Philosophy of the Future.
+Translated by Walter Kaufmann.
+New York: Random House, 1966.

 Excerpt: The will to truth which will still tempt us to many a venture, that famous truthfulness of which all philosophers so far have spoken with respect—what questions has this will to truth not laid before us!
 What strange, wicked, questionable… More